openfootball/help/README.md

 ## Troubleshooting

-#### Q: I'm getting a "`no match for club >Haringey Borough FC<`" error when building an up-to-date copy using the latest datasets?
+#### Q: I'm getting a "`no match for club`" error when building an up-to-date copy using the latest datasets?

 When running `sportdb build` I'm getting the following error:

     ** !!!
 ERROR - no match for club >Haringey Borough FC<

+---

-A:  Usually that means that your installed version of the footballdb-clubs library that ships with pre-built clubs datafiles sourced from [`/clubs`](https://github.com/openfootball/clubs) is out-of-sync (that is, behind) and needs an update.
+A:  Usually that means that your installed version of the [footballdb-clubs library](https://rubygems.org/gems/footballdb-clubs) that ships with pre-built clubs datafiles sourced from [`/clubs`](https://github.com/openfootball/clubs) is out-of-sync (that is, behind) and needs an update.

-You can help yourself and use an up-to-date version using the `--clubs-dir` option.
+You can help yourself and use up-to-date datasets using the `--clubs-dir` option.
 First download a zip archive with the latest datasets from [`/clubs`](https://github.com/openfootball/clubs).
 Click on "Code -> Download ZIP" that gets you the `clubs-master.zip` archive.
 Now try: